About Amy Huntington

 She fills lots of sketchbooks and writes lots of words.
 Some turn into picture books.
 Her first picture book, One Monday, Orchard/Scholastic, 2001, had both Amy’s words and her art.
 She has since illustrated numerous books.
 Her most recent illustrated book is Fresh-Picked Poetry: A Day at the Farmers’ Market, by Michelle Schaub, Charlesbridge, 2017.
 It is a 2018 Growing Good Kids- Excellence in Children’s Literature award winner, from the American Horticultural Society.

 Nine: A Book of Nonets, by Irene Latham, Charlesbridge, has a Pub date of 2020.
+How to Make a Mountain, written and illustrated by Amy has a release date of Spring 2121, Chronicle.

 Amy lives with her husband, two (velociraptor) cats, hens, and two sheep in an old Vermont farmhouse that needs lots of care.
 Member SCBWI, Authors Guild and Picture Book Artists Association.